Skip to main content

 Interdisciplinary collaboration and post-operative follow-up

-The physiotherapy department at CENTREDMVET plays a crucial role in the functional recovery of patients undergoing surgery.
-Thanks to close collaboration between departments, our neurosurgeons provide comprehensive, personalized care for each case, with rigorous follow-up to ensure the best possible results.
+The physiotherapy department at CENTREDMVET plays a key role in the recovery of patients following neurosurgical intervention.
+Thanks to close collaboration between the surgery, intensive care and physiotherapy departments, we ensure rigorous follow-up to optimize the rehabilitation and quality of life of operated animals.

-Whether for a consultation or an emergency intervention, CENTREDMVET’s neurosurgery department is available to meet even the most complex needs, always respecting animal welfare.
+Whether for a specialized consultation or an emergency intervention, our neurosurgery team is available to provide advanced care, always with respect for animal welfare.

 The experts